2015 Leading Edge Consortium

 Please join us October 2-3, 2015 in Boston as we explore how to build a high performance organization in today’s work environment.

 The venue for the Consortium is the Renaissance Boston Waterfront, at 606 Congress Street.

 The consortium includes lunch on Friday and Saturday, breaks, and a reception on Thursday evening.
-Registration also includes access to all presentation materials from the event as well as the Resource Guide, a compilation of presenter references and citations to relevant articles, web pages, and publications on the topic of succession management.
+Registration also includes access to all presentation materials from the event as well as the Resource Guide, a compilation of presenter references and citations to relevant articles, web pages, and publications on the topic of performance management.